MelvinPeepers/mel_portfolio/README.md

 # Melvin's Portfolio

-This is my portfolio to display my programming skills and projects I would like to highligh.
+This is my portfolio to display my programming skills and projects I would like to highlight.

 ## Table of Contents